 Williams also recommended high risk and unsuitable Unit Investment Trust (UITs).
 UITs are fixed baskets of securities held in a fund for a fixed duration.
 Williams sold the couple an investment in the Guggenheim Alternative Income Portfolio Series 12 UIT, which is a UIT that invested primarily in REITs, BDCs, and MLPs.
 The Guggenheim Alternative Income Portfolio Series 12 UIT was a high-risk investment that held risky securities that pay a rich commission.

-In addition to the complaint above, Williams has been the subject of four customer complaints between 2009 and 2019, one of which was denied, according to his CRD report.
+Gregory Williams has been the subject of eight customer complaints between 2009 and 2021, one of which was denied, according to his CRD report.
 Recent complaints are regarding:

 March 2019.
 “The statement of claim contained the standard boilerplate allegations including unsuitability, misrepresentation, negligence, fraud, breach of fiduciary duty and failure to supervise between April 2011 and December 2017.”
-The customer sought $578,821 in damages and the case was settled for $45,818.
+The customer sought $578,821 in damages and the customer was granted $45,818.

 June 2018.
 “Allegations include unauthorized transfer, unsuitability, misrepresentations and omissions, failure to supervise, fraud, breach of fiduciary duty from May 2012 through March 2018.”
 The customer is seeking $1.2 million in damages and the case is currently pending.
 The case is regarding Debt-Corporate Equity-OTC, mutual funds, Unit Investment Trusts and non-traded BDCs.